-- Seek advice from your Personal Tutor and/or other members of staff in your Faculty or School's Information Office. - Complete and submit the required form and relevant evidence, as per the instructions below.
+- Seek advice from your Personal Tutor and/or other members of staff in your Faculty or School's Information Office, or from the Students' Union Advice and Support Centre. - Complete and submit the required form and relevant evidence, as per the instructions below.